pnnl/interflow/docs/_sources/user_guide.rst.txt

 .. image:: bar_outflow_example.png
   :width: 700

-Cloropleth map displaying single flow values across regions
+Choropleth map displaying single flow values across regions
 -------------------------------------------------------------

 The **interflow** package also comes with the ability to plot flow values on a regional basis.
-By providing  `interflow.plot_map() <https://kmongird.github.io/interflow/api.html#interflow.visualize.plot_map>`_ function requires a GeoJSON file to plot a cloropleth map of a selected value.
+By providing  `interflow.plot_map() <https://pnnl.github.io/interflow/api.html#interflow.visualize.plot_map>`_ function requires a GeoJSON file to plot a cloropleth map of a selected value.
 The selectable values are generated as a dropdown list of all available flow values for the specified level of granularity.
 For example, if level 1 granularity is specified, the drop-down list contains only flows between level 1 nodes.
 Users can select up to level 5 granularity when running the function and the output will respond appropriately.
 Below is an example of the cloropleth map output for level 1 granularity for a single flow value using the US county sample data.

 .. image:: map_example.png
   :width: 700